disbergconsultancy/NO-MAS/README.md

 - 🚀 **Launch at Login** - Optionally start with macOS
 - 🔢 **Pending Changes Badge** - See how many changes are pending before sync
 - 🔁 **Smart Recurring Events** - Recurring events sync as a single series, not individual blocks
+- 👁️ **Agenda Glimpse** - Quick view of today's schedule with a single click
+- ⏱️ **Meeting Time Tracker** - See your total meeting time for today and this week

 ## How It Works